-The Compensation Committee met eight times from July 2017 through December 2017 in connection with design of the Company's compensation arrangements with Mr. Sintros.
-We agreed at the beginning of the process that the Compensation Committee should engage an experienced and highly-qualified independent executive compensation consultant to advise us on the design of a compensation program for Mr. Sintros.
-As a result, we selected Pearl Meyer & Partners, LLC ("Pearl Meyer") to assist us.
-In connection with our engagement of Pearl Meyer, we considered and confirmed Pearl Meyer's independence and noted that Pearl Meyer does not perform other work for the Company or its executives.
+In fiscal 2017, the Compensation Committee designed our initial compensation arrangements with Mr. Sintros upon his appointment as our Chief Executive Officer.
+In connection with the design of our CEO compensation program, we engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a third party compensation consulting firm, to assist us.
+We considered and confirmed Pearl Meyer's independence and noted that Pearl Meyer does not perform other work for the Company or its executives.

-At our request, Pearl Meyer prepared and presented to us detailed materials to assist us with the design of our compensation program for Mr. Sintros.
+At our request in fiscal 2017, Pearl Meyer prepared and presented to us detailed materials to assist us with the design of our compensation program for Mr. Sintros.
 As part of its presentation, Pearl Meyer compared the compensation of Mr. Sintros to the compensation of the CEOs of a group of reference companies.
-These reference companies were Advanced Disposal Services, Inc., Casella Waste Systems, Inc., Cintas Corporation, Comfort Systems USA, Inc., Covanta Holding Corporation, Healthcare Services Group, Inc., Insperity, Inc., Iron Mountain Incorporated, Kforce Inc., MSA Safety Incorporated, Rollins, Inc., Stericycle, Inc., Tetra Tech, Inc., Waste Connections, Inc. and Watts Water Technologies, Inc. These reference companies were selected by Pearl Meyer based on comparability to the Company with respect to one or more of revenues, market capitalization, asset size and industry.
-Pearl Meyer also compared the compensation of Mr. Sintros to a subset of the above-mentioned reference companies (the "subset reference companies") consisting of Advanced Disposal Services, Inc., Covanta Holding Corporation, Healthcare Services Group, Inc. and Watts Water Technologies, Inc. Pearl Meyer performed the comparison to the subset reference companies because those companies had CEOs with short tenures of three or fewer years, and Mr. Sintros was recently appointed as our Chief Executive Officer.
+These reference companies were Advanced Disposal Services, Inc., Casella Waste Systems, Inc., Cintas Corporation, Comfort Systems USA, Inc., Covanta Holding Corporation, Healthcare Services Group, Inc., Insperity, Inc., Iron Mountain Incorporated, Kforce Inc., MSA Safety Incorporated, Rollins, Inc., Stericycle, Inc., Tetra Tech, Inc., Waste Connections, Inc. and Watts Water Technologies, Inc (the "reference companies").
+These reference companies were selected by Pearl Meyer based on comparability to the Company with respect to one or more of revenues, market capitalization, asset size and industry.
+Pearl Meyer also compared the compensation of Mr. Sintros to a subset of the above-mentioned reference companies (the "subset reference companies") consisting of Advanced Disposal Services, Inc., Covanta Holding Corporation, Healthcare Services Group, Inc. and Watts Water Technologies, Inc. Pearl Meyer performed the comparison to the subset reference companies because those companies had CEOs with short tenures of three or fewer years, and Mr. Sintros had been recently appointed as our Chief Executive Officer.